-If my posts, comments, tweets and Facebook messages about newspaper paywalls seem contradictory, it is because I’m conflicted.
+If my posts, comments, tweets and Facebook messages about newspaper paywalls seem contradictory, it is because there is a conflict.

 For 30 years I earned a living from journalism.
-Mainly working on newspapers, I’ve personal vested interest in the industry’s profitability.
+Most of the time I have worked on newspapers.
+I have a vested interest in the industry’s profitability.

-As a journalist I want projects like Rupert Murdoch’s paywall at The Times to work.
-It means I get paid.
+Journalist’s want projects like Rupert Murdoch’s paywall at The Times to work.
+It means we get paid.

-If Murdoch gets online readers to subscribe, journalism has a healthy future and I don’t need to find a new career.
+If Murdoch gets online readers to subscribe, journalism has a healthy future.
+We don’t need to find new careers.

 That would be good.